cellularmitosis/logs/20180324-ltz1000-1f-noise/README.md

 ![](setup-3/noise-floor-2.png)

-The system is no longer sensitive to arm-waving.
+This is a much better result, and the system is no longer sensitive to arm-waving.

 ## Setup 4